-This is post part 1 of our 4-part Customer Lifecycle Optimization series.
+This post is part 1 of our 4-part Customer Lifecycle Optimization series.

 AI-powered customer lifecycle marketing is the future.
 Why are so many companies missing the wave?

 We all know we should be doing more with our data.
 If you're a CEO, you're hearing it from your board.
 If you're a manager, you're hearing it from your CEO.
 So why are so many companies having trouble operationalizing data-driven business processes?